Smart Routing with Access Server Clustering and AWS Route 53

 Ensure you have the hostname defined for the cluster

-During the configuration steps for setting up your cluster of Access Servers, you had the option to define a cluster round-robin DNS host name.
+During the configuration steps for setting up your cluster of Access Servers, you could define a cluster round-robin DNS host name.
 If you didn’t do this at the time, ensure that it is defined for the cluster:

 1. Sign in to the Admin Web UI for your cluster.